paulipa/sico-wiki/services/programs/mqp.md

 Like in most activities in EVE death is always lurking behind the corner.
 Be prepared to lose everything you bring with you, including your POD.
 To save your implants you should switch to an empty clone.
 It is also a good idea to have your death clone set at the staging system so that you can easily reship if you die.
 You can read more about jump and medical clones in here: [Guides: Clones](/services/guides/clones)

 # MQP Fleet
 It is finally time to actually get to play the game itself!
 When a MQP fleet is up this is how it is all going to go down.
-The actual fleet may and most likely will differ from the fleet structure descried in this section and it is more used as a guide for the fleet commanders so that they do not miss anything.
+The actual fleet may and most likely will differ from the fleet structure described in this section and it is more used as a guide for the fleet commanders so that they do not miss anything.

 ## 1. Join the fleet
-**Whenever a flete is going up you will receive a ping on our discord.** Check the ping for the fleet details and find the fleet in the fleet finder or by clicking on the link that should be posted on the SC Comms in-game channel.
+**Whenever a fleet is going up you will receive a ping on our discord.** Check the ping for the fleet details and find the fleet in the fleet finder or by clicking on the link that should be posted on the SC Comms in-game channel.
 ![fleet-search.jpg](/fleet-search.jpg =300x)

 ## 2. Check the MOTD